-I am at best a casual fan of Golf and Golfer.
+I am a casual fan of Golf.
 I know the big names, and that is about it.
 I follow the results of two of the four Modern Majors.
 I tend to forget about the British Open and the PGA because I’m American and I’m busy.
 However I always watch the Masters.
 So when my older sister offered the chance to go and watch the Masters in person I couldn’t pass it up.
 The experience was sublime.

 There are things you will hear people talk about with Augusta.
 Mostly about it’s beauty and it’s azaleas in bloom.
 They will talk about how well manicured it is, and it’s all true.
 If the Garden of Eden were still on earth, I imagine it would look a lot like those 60 acres in Georgia with the addition of a few more fruit trees.